 Change the last paragraph as follows

-The Duration field within each BRP frame is set to the time remaining until the end of the current allocation.
+The Duration field within each BRP frame is set to the time remaining until the end of the current allocation when transmitted within an SP.
+Otherwise it is set to the time remaining until the end of the TXOP.

 Discussion 2: The value of TXOP Limit should not constrain the BRP protocol since beamforming is fundamental to actual DMG operation.
 Propose to allow BRP sequences regardless of the TXOP Limit.